Positive Gearing vs Negative Gearing in Airbnb

 - Capital Growth: Focused on long-term appreciation, these properties can yield substantial returns when sold, particularly in prime locations.

-Cons of negative gearing
+Disadvantages of negative gearing

 - Financial Risk: The need to cover cash shortfalls requires substantial financial resilience, posing a higher risk, especially in unstable market conditions.

-- Long-term Focus: Investors need patience and a long-term perspective, as the benefits of negative gearing accrue over time, often requiring years to realise.
+- Long-Term Focus: Investors need patience and a long-term perspective, as the benefits of negative gearing accrue over time, often requiring years to realise.

 For Airbnb property owners, the choice between negative and positive gearing has unique implications.
 Negative gearing can be particularly relevant given the variable nature of Airbnb income.
 With fluctuating rental rates and occupancy levels, expenses might occasionally outpace income, leading to a temporarily negative-geared scenario.
 However, the flexibility in pricing and the potential for high-demand periods can offset these periods, making Airbnb properties potentially lucrative in the long term.